-The Whelan and Shettles methods are implemented at a home by timing intercourse to occur on specific days around a woman’s ovulation cycle.
-Proponents of these techniques sometimes claim that sexual position is also important for success.
-The idea is to give sperm carrying the desired sex chromosome a better chance of making it to the egg.
-There is little evidence that these gender selection techniques affect the usual 50/50 chance of having a boy or girl.
+The Whelan and Shettles methods are implemented by timing intercourse to occur on specific days around a woman’s ovulation cycle.
+Proponents of these techniques claim that sexual position is also important for success.
+There is little evidence that these sex selection techniques affect the usual 50/50 sex ratio.

 Microsort is advertised as aiding gender selection by sorting sperm in a centrifuge to separate it into X and Y components based on minute differences in molecular weight.
 An FDA trial of this method was discontinued prematurely and is not approved for use in general fertility treatment.
 Initial results for this technique have not yet been replicated in large, multi-center trials.

-Currently, preimplantation genetic diagnosis (PGD) is the only proven method of gender selection.
+Currently, preimplantation genetic diagnosis (PGT-A) is the only proven method of sex selection.
 This approach involves safely removing cells from a 5 day old embryo during an In Vitro Fertilization cycle.
-PGD sex selection is over 99% accurate.
-This test leaves the rest of the embryo intact to develop normally.
+PGT-A sex selection is over 99% accurate.